-That’s why, for Stress Awareness Month (and the Easter revision period – sorry guys, we hate to be the ones to remind you), we have put together this super handy guide to identifying stress and what you can do about it.
+That’s why, for Stress Awareness Month, we have put together this super handy guide to identifying stress and what you can do about it.

 What is Stress?